How Much Does It Cost to Create An App Like WhatsApp In 2018?

 Our advice is to hire someone who has already dealt with such types of projects.
 Good specialists can foresee all possible scenarios to avoid an application's crash and money losses in the future.
 Don't risk your reputation and money, and hire a highly professional staff.

-Consider team's location
+Consider team's location and staff numbers

 The cost of creating an app can vary depending on your future employees' location.
 We will take the Eastern Europe development team average salary, which is equal to $50 per working hour.
 Let's consider the full membership of your prospect team.
 The team members could be as follows: